The Foreign Tax Credit For 2024 – Quick Tips You Need To Know

 Most taxpayers working abroad worry about “double taxation” – paying taxes to two different countries – the U.S. and the foreign country.
 When someone must pay double the taxes, the loss can be significant.
 Fortunately, a U.S. taxpayer overseas may be able to reduce U.S. taxable income and “double taxation”.
 This is done by claiming the foreign tax credit on Form 1116.

 Should any foreign income not be fully offset by the foreign earned income exclusion, housing exclusion or housing deduction, the foreign tax credit paid or accrued may be used as a deduction or credit on the U.S. tax return.
-Taxpayers can elect to either deduct the taxes as an itemized deduction on Schedule A or claim a credit against tax.
+Taxpayers can either deduct the taxes as an itemized deduction on Schedule A or claim a credit against tax.
 In most cases, it is to your advantage to take foreign income taxes paid as a tax credit.